Caesaropapism

 Caesaropapism /ˌsiːzəroʊˈpeɪpɪzəm/ is the idea of blending the social and political power of secular government with religious power, or of making secular authority superior to the spiritual authority of the Church, especially concerning the connection of the Church with government.
-Although Justus Henning Böhmer (1674–1749) may have originally coined the term caesaropapism (Cäseropapismus), it was Max Weber (1864–1920) who wrote that "a secular, caesaropapist ruler ... exercises supreme authority in ecclesiastic matters by virtue of his autonomous legitimacy."
+Although Justus Henning Böhmer (1674–1749) may have originally coined the term caesaropapism (Cäsaropapismus), it was Max Weber (1864–1920) who wrote that "a secular, caesaropapist ruler ... exercises supreme authority in ecclesiastic matters by virtue of his autonomous legitimacy."
 According to Weber, caesaropapism entails "the complete subordination of priests to secular power."

-In an extreme form, caesaropapism is where the head of state, notably the emperor ("Caesar", by extension a "superior" king), is also the supreme head of the church (pope or analogous religious leader).
-In this form, caesaropapism inverts theocracy (or hierocracy in Weber), in which institutions of the church control the state.
+In an extreme form, caesaropapism is where the head of state is also the supreme head of the church (pope or analogous religious leader).

 Both caesaropapism and theocracy are systems in which there is no separation of church and state and in which the two form parts of a single power-structure.

 Eastern Church

 Icon depicting the Roman Emperor Constantine the Great (centre) and the bishops of the First Council of Nicaea (325) holding the Niceno–Constantinopolitan Creed of 381.

 Caesaropapism's chief example is the authority that the Byzantine (East Roman) emperors had over the Church of Constantinople and Eastern Christianity from the 330 consecration of Constantinople through the tenth century.
 The Byzantine emperor would typically protect the Eastern Church and manage its administration by presiding over ecumenical councils and appointing Patriarchs and setting territorial boundaries for their jurisdiction.
 The emperor exercised a strong control over the ecclesiastical hierarchy, and the Patriarch of Constantinople could not hold office if he did not have the emperor's approval.
 Such emperors as Basiliscus, Zeno, Justinian I, Heraclius, and Constans II published several strictly ecclesiastical edicts either on their own without the mediation of church councils, or they exercised their own political influence on the councils to issue the edicts.
 According to Metropolitan Kallistos Ware, the historical reality of caesaropapism stems from the confusion of the Byzantine Empire with the Kingdom of God and the zeal of the Byzantines "to establish here on earth a living icon of God's government in heaven."

 However, Caesaropapism "never became an accepted principle in Byzantium."
 Several Eastern churchmen such as John Chrysostom, Patriarch of Constantinople and Athanasius, Patriarch of Alexandria, strongly opposed imperial control over the Church, as did Western theologians like Hilary of Poitiers and Hosius, Bishop of Córdoba.
 Saints, such as Maximus the Confessor, resisted the imperial power as a consequence of their witness to orthodoxy.
 In addition, at several occasions imperial decrees had to be withdrawn as the people of the Church, both lay people, monks and priests, refused to accept inventions at variance with the Church's customs and beliefs.
 These events show that power over the Church really was in the hands of the Church itself – not solely with the emperor.